 Good fantasy managers are always looking for ways to improve their teams.
-Below are tight ends who played well in Week Four, despite being owned in fewer than 30% of Yahoo fantasy leagues when the week began.
+Below are five tight ends who played well in Week Two, despite being owned in fewer than ten percent of Yahoo fantasy leagues.

 Mike Patton is a co-host on the Deep Sleeper Fantasy Football Podcast.
 He has been a fantasy enthusiast since 1997 and has won championships in baseball, football, basketball, hockey and pick 'em leagues.

 - American Football

 - Sports & Recreation

 - Scott Chandler